Salvation Army Housing Tasmania (SAHT)

 Our mission is to assist individuals experiencing social disadvantage and to establish and maintain safe, affordable, secure tenancies through the management of a range of high quality housing options.

-Rent is based on a percentage of your income, and this is generally 25% of the household’s gross income excluding rent assistance.
+Rent is based on a percentage of your income, and this is generally 25% of the household’s gross income plus rent assistance.
 When offered a property, you will be asked to provide a written income declaration; your rent will be calculated on this amount, plus 100% Commonwealth Rent Assistance (CRA) where eligible.

-You will be given one complete set of keys: to all the external doors, security screens, window locks and internal and garage doors (where required).
+You will be given two complete set of keys: to all the external doors, security screens, window locks and internal and garage doors (where required).
 You are responsible for the cost of cutting extra sets or if you lose the original set.

 General Repairs and Maintenance